microsoft/msix-packaging/README.md

 First build the project, then:

-For non-mobile platforms:
+### Testing for non-mobile devices:
-  Go to the build directory and run msixtest
+Go to the build directory and run msixtes\msixtest.exe.
+You can run an specific test by running msixtest [test name].
+By default, the test will only output the failling tests, use -s to output successfull tests.

-Testing on mobile platforms:
+### Testing on mobile devices:

-  On iOS :
+#### iOS
 First build the project for iOS, then launch xCode and load src/test/mobile/iOSBVT.xcworkspace, compile the test app, and then launch the iPhone simulator.
 You can also run "testios.sh -p iOSBVT/iOSBVT.xcodeproj" from src/test/mobile.

-  On Android:
+#### Android:
 From within bash, navigate to src/test/mobile, and run "./testaosponmac.sh".

 ## Releasing
 If you are the current maintainer of this project: